AdobeDocs/commerce-admin.en/help/content-design/introduction.md

 ## Design

 Adobe Commerce and Magento Open Source provide a variety of easy-to-use design options that you can use to make simple changes to your store.
-You will also find many professionally designed themes available in the Commerce Marketplace.
+You will also find many professionally designed themes available in the [Commerce Marketplace](../getting-started/commerce-marketplace.md).
 Like the window dressing of your store, you can change the theme for the season or for a promotion.

-More advanced users appreciate the flexibility of working with an object-oriented environment that assembles pages from separate components.
+More advanced store designers appreciate the flexibility of working with an object-oriented environment that assembles pages from separate components.
 After you understand the basics, you will appreciate working in such a flexible and fluid environment.
 To learn more, see the [Frontend Developer Guide][1].

 ### Configuration

-The [Design configuration](configuration.md) lets you easily maintain different settings for each website, store, and view in your Commerce installation.
+The [Design configuration](configuration.md) lets you easily maintain different settings for each website, store, and view in your [!DNL Commerce] installation.

 ### Themes